BjornarVass/Recsys/README.md

 As of now, only the main script/model, dynamic_model.py, will automatically write to a new log file.
 For the hawkes baseline and non-hierarchical recommender basline, the logs are directly printed to stdout.

-An easy way to decouple a running script from the terminal window and pipe stdout to a logfile, can be achieved by: python [filename] &
+An easy way to decouple a running script from the terminal window and pipe stdout to a logfile, can be achieved by:
+- python -u [filename] &> [logfile] &
 The "-u" flag is used to make the scripts write to the file in "real-time", "&>" pipes stdout and stderr(for potential debugging) and the last "&" decouples the terminal
 The logfile in question will contain the full result tables for each epoch as well as some progress prints.